 Nationwide Farm to School has been able to engage over 23 million students within over 40,000 schools.
 They work to inform children and their families about healthy living, food education, as well as agricultural education in different communities.

 New Hampshire's Harvest of the Month program is within the Farm to School program.
 They try to promote seasonal eating throughout the year that also tries to support the local community as well.
 They provide calendars that is solely based on New Hampshire's resources and New England's resources available on a monthly basis.

 Note: As you explore my website you will find links to outside websites.
 These sites are provided for your interest and use.
-They are not within Epping Elementary School's control and may not provide the same privacy, security, or accessibility as ours.
+They are not within Epping School' Districts control and may not provide the same privacy, security, or accessibility as ours.
 We are not responsible for the content or availability of these sites, their partners, or advertisers.